MarkusRosen/markusrosen.github.io/_posts/2021-01-02-setup-keras-and-tensorflow.md

 Now we can install any Python version that we want. **Important:** Check which version of Python and Tensorflow you will need here: https://www.tensorflow.org/install/source#linux

-In this tutorial we will use Python 3.8 with Tensorflow 2.4 and CUDA 11.0.
+In this tutorial, we will use Python 3.8 with Tensorflow 2.4 and CUDA 11.0.
 Therefore we will install all these dependencies accordingly:

 ```bash
 conda install python=3.8